cs3org/OCM-API/IETF-OCM-IP.md

 expire.
 No mode prevents a required OCM Server or Protocol Server from selectively or completely denying service.

-## No Secret Replication
+## Secret Handling

-A central design goal of OCM-IP is that delegating protocol work does not multiply the places where secrets live:

-* The `sharedSecret` of a Share is never stored on the Protocol Server: it is stripped from the provisioning payload and absent from the `ocm_ip` claim.
-A compromise of the Protocol Server therefore does not leak credentials that could be exchanged for tokens at the OCM Server's `tokenEndPoint`.
-(In Introspected Integration the Receiving Server does present the legacy secret on the front channel; the Protocol Server forwards it for introspection but MUST NOT retain it beyond the request.)
+Provisioned and Self-Contained Integration avoid transferring the Share's `sharedSecret` to the Protocol Server.
+Introspected Integration necessarily exposes the presented credential to the Protocol Server and therefore has different secret-handling requirements:

+* The Integration API strips every `sharedSecret` from the provisioning payload, and the `ocm_ip` claim does not contain one.
+A Protocol Server therefore receives no `sharedSecret` through either of those mechanisms.
+* In Introspected Integration, the Receiving Server may present a legacy `sharedSecret` on the front channel.
+The Protocol Server MUST successfully introspect the credential before relying on it.
+* After successful introspection, the Protocol Server MAY use the presented `sharedSecret` to access another protocol entry of the same Share when this is necessary to serve the requested protocol.
+For example, a web application Protocol Server may use it to access a WebDAV entry in the same multi-protocol Share, whether that entry is served by another Protocol Server or by the OCM Server.
+* Such use MUST remain within the Resource, protocols, permissions, and parties identified by the successful introspection response.
+The credential MUST NOT be used for another Share or retained beyond the period during which the introspection response may be relied upon.
+Continued use after that period requires a new successful introspection.
+* A Protocol Server that retains a `sharedSecret` for this purpose MUST protect it as a bearer credential.
+It MUST NOT place it in URLs or logs and MUST delete it when it is no longer needed.
 * No pairing secret exists; the back channel is authenticated by HTTP Message Signatures against published keys, the front channel by JWT signatures against the same keys, and introspection requests by HTTP